-Beyond traditional oil and gas extraction techniques, the oil and gas industry has been booming in the United States and around the world since the demand for shale oil has led to horizontal fraction drilling all over the world and even in several regions of the U.S. This drilling is happening both on and offshore to tap into vast quantities of resources trapped in the porous shale deposits deep underground and under the seabed.
-The flowback from shale oil has many different components that must undergo a process of separation in order to isolate the resources for use.
+Beyond traditional oil and gas extraction techniques, the Oil & Gas Industry has been booming in the United States and around the world since the demand for shale oil has led to horizontal fraction drilling all over the world and in several regions of the U.S. This drilling is happening both on and offshore to tap into vast quantities of resources trapped in the porous shale deposits deep underground and under the seabed.
+The flowback from shale oil plays has manydifferent components that must undergo a process of separation in order to isolate the resources for use.
 Once separated, the byproducts are often stored in tanks before being transported for distribution and sale.

-Due to the often-remote locations of these gas wells, there are not always local utilities available to power the equipment needed at the well site.
+Due to the often remote locations of these gas wells, there are not always local utilities available to power the equipment needed at the well site.
 Fuel gas to the equipment is needed to measure and monitor consumption.
+Oil and gas flow meter technologies are used to keep record of usage, report emissions, and help with leak detection.

 Exhaust and vent gas from compressor packing cases is required to be monitored for environmental impact.